OP-TEE/optee_os/documentation/optee_design.md

 communication with secure world, for example when using buffers of type TEEC_TempMemoryReference.

-### From the Trusted OS
+### From the OP-TEE core
-In case the Trusted OS needs information from the TEE supplicant (dynamic TA loading, REE time request,...), shared memory must be allocated.
+In case the OP-TEE core needs information from the TEE supplicant (dynamic TA loading, REE time request,...), shared memory must be allocated.
 Allocation depends on the use case.
-The Trusted OS asks for the following shared memory
+The OP-TEE core asks for the following shared memory
 allocation:
 - `optee_msg_arg` structure, used to pass the arguments to the non-secure world, where the allocation will be done by sending a `OPTEE_SMC_RPC_FUNC_ALLOC`